Many businesses use employee forums to generate ideas for improving business operations and performance as a whole.

 - establish an employee board with rotating membership where ideas can be sounded

-- make sure any initiatives seeking views or ideas from customers are mirrored within your business to give employees the chance to submit ideas
+- make sure any initiatives seeking views or ideas from customers are mirrored within your business to give employees the chance to submit their ideas

 If you create a staff forum try to remember the following key points.